DeviaVir/vue-bar/README.md

 |----------|----------|-------------|
 | [String] | ✕        | `undefined` |

-Vue Barssupports vertical gradients.
+Vue Bars supports vertical gradients.
 It accepts an array of 2 colour values, and will fade evenly between them from left to right.

 Colour should be specified as a full HEX value.